optuna/optunahub-web/content/static/anonymous_analytics.md

 - If the running environment is CI or not.
 - The version of the Optuna.
 - The version of the OptunaHub library.
-- The name of the used package in the OptunaHub.
+- The name of the loaded package.
 - The Git reference (branch, tag, or commit SHA) for the package.

 *No personal information is collected.*